-You must report on the date and time as indicated on the summons which you have received.
+You must report on the date, time, and location indicated on the summons you received.

-You should first write a letter to the judge before your first day of jury service explaining your problem.
-At the time of the jury selection you will be given an opportunity to discuss any problems regarding urgent personal matters of jurors and employers as to possible postponements, limitations on the length of jury service, compensation, qualifications for jury service, and any other condition of jury service.
+If your issue is not regarding a disability, you should first write a letter to the judge before the day of your jury service explaining your problem.
+At the time of the jury selection, you will be given an opportunity to discuss any problems regarding urgent personal matters of jurors and employers as to possible postponements, limitations on the length of jury service, compensation, qualifications for jury service, and any other condition of jury service.

 You should feel as comfortable as possible during your jury service.
 If you need help, bring the matter to the attention of the court staff and we'll try to help.
 If you cannot hear a witness or have to take a break during the trial, please raise your hand and let the judge know of your problem.